suuhm/raspi_mpeg_license_patch.sh/README.md

-# raspi_mpeg_patch-companion.sh
+# raspi_mpeg_license_patch.sh
-Simple hack & proof of concept script to activate forgotten mpeg2 & and vc codec licenses on raspberry pi
+Simple hack & proof of concept script to activate (forgotten) mpeg2 and VC codec licenses on raspberry pi

-### BASED AS SHELL Proof of Conecpt and HELPER ON:
+### BASED AS SHELL Proof of Concept and HELPER ON:
 https://github.com/nucular/raspi-keygen

 <br/>